What Triggers Chocolate Cravings? Here’s the Surprising Truth

 modeling behavior parent child

-While it’s unlikely childhood memories on their own are responsible for cocoa cravings, in combination with food, a deficiency and stress it makes sense.
+While it’s unlikely childhood memories alone are responsible for cocoa cravings, in combination with food, a deficiency, and stress, it makes sense.

 For example, if you grew up eating a lot of chocolate as a child, you may associate the taste and smell of chocolate with happy memories.